 Travis joined Seafood Exchange in 1997 from Darden Restaurants, where he handled shrimp procurement for Red Lobster, Olive Garden, and Bahama Breeze.
 He possesses extensive experience with production and procurement issues in Latin America and Asia, as well as product development and market issues relating to retail and food service markets in the U.S. He is actively involved in the Global Aquaculture Alliance and the National Fisheries Institute, where he currently serves as chair of the Nominating Committee.
 He also has served on NFI’s Executive Committee, on the founding board of managers for its Better Seafood Board, and as president of the National Shrimp Industry Association.
 Travis earned an MBA at Brigham Young University.
-Outside of business he is actively involved in local leadership of the LDS Church.
+Outside of business he is actively involved in local leadership of The Church of Jesus Christ of Latter-day Saints.
 Travis further tests his patience as a certified official for U.S. Soccer Federation and high school soccer matches (apparently the seafood industry does not provide sufficient aggravation).
 He and his wife Maria are the parents of three children.

 As our native North Carolinian, Izzy brought local flavor to the company when she came to Seafood Exchange in 2006, right as the company moved from Miami to Raleigh.
 Although she graduated from NC State with a degree in biology, Izzy much prefers her current steady diet of managing customer needs, inventory, shipments, new projects, and any other piece of chaos that needs taming.
 If the timing is right she might tell you stories of her previous life at a call center for sales in Canada.
 That makes even the seafood industry look easy.
 Izzy’s favorite activity now, however, is filling up gigabyte after gigabyte of storage with photos of her baby girl.
 She and husband Tim are proud first-time parents who can’t get enough of the joys of parenthood.